Staying Warm- Heat Pad Comparisons: Corn, Walnut Shell, Cherry Pit, Clay Beads and Styrofoam

 #2 – Acclimate your birds through the fall and early winter.
 Bringing out heat lamps and closing up the coop too early is a disservice to your hens .
 I cover this pretty extensively in my early winter post, so I’ll just repeat that you want to add the hay and plastic coverings slowly so your chickens begin to put on their ‘winter coats’.
 Just like our kids eventually agree to put a jacket over a T-shirt and then graduate to parkas over sweatshirts, the chickens need a little chill to signal their feathers to puff out and begin insulating them.

 #3 – Fresh Hay insulates better and keeps odors down, but nothing needs to be wasted.
-Move the hay through by raking the poo-laden hay in the eating and drinking area out to the chicken yard so the hens don’t have to stand directly on ice and snow.
+Move the hay through by raking the poo-laden hay into the eating and drinking area, then out to the chicken yard so the hens don’t have to stand directly on ice and snow.
 Then rake the hay out of the roosting area into the eating area.
 Empty all the nesting boxes into the roosting area and then finally put fresh hay in the nesting boxes.
 How much hay will you need?
 More Hay.
 Always more.
 Hay is your friend especially if you are unable to run electricity to the coop.
 You are not limited to putting hay inside the coop.
 Pile it high outside too!
 Why not pile it on top of the roof?
 Even put some along the pop door to keep cold winds from blowing in.
 As we went into this long stretch of negative temperatures I decided to forgo retrieving any eggs and instead filled the entire nesting box to the top with hay as insulation for the hens.
 This may cause me a few egg-eating problems down the road, but it’s far more important to me that the hens survive this week.

 #4 – Bring on the Snow!
 Snow is actually an insulator when there is a layer of leaves, hay or some other dry insulator in between.
 Just like an igloo protects, a blanket of snow over the top of the coop and piled up at the edges creates insulation.
 Deep snow is better than bitter winds with no snow to slow it down or protect your roof.
 If you have to remove snow from the nesting box roof or other location, throw that snow up on the roof and let it go to work for you.